 If you are playing on any of the eligible PlayStation consoles, what this basically does is improve your NAT type.
-In some cases, users who currently have NAT Type 3 on their console get it changed to NAT Type 2.
-This almost guarantees that you don’t have any network-related issues on your end.
+In some cases, users with NAT Type 3 on their console change it to NAT Type 2.
+This almost guarantees that you don’t have any network-related issues.

 - If your NAT type doesn’t switch to the desired one, we suggest talking to your Internet Service Provider (ISP) about it and having them help you.

-However, if you still cannot hop online in the Lands Between despite having good internet, fret not.
-A plethora of fixes are yet to be discussed, so keep on reading and don’t lose hope just yet.
+However, fret not if you still cannot hop online in the Lands Between despite having good internet.
+Many fixes are yet to be discussed, so keep on reading and don’t lose hope.

 Optimize Elden Ring’s Network Settings

 In Elden Ring, you get a full-fledged settings menu that allows you to tweak the various different options and processes of the action RPG.
 Somewhere along those lines exists a dedicated “Network” area too.
-The latter is chiefly concerned with online playability and allowing players to delve into the multiplayer mode of the game.
+The latter is chiefly concerned with online playability and allowing players to delve into the game’s multiplayer mode.